FAQs Updated March 31, 2011

 How easy it is to get a taxi?
 Are they expensive?

 A tip: You'll save a few bucks if you aren't picked up or dropped off right in front of our building, the grocery store across the street, or at any tourist attraction.
 The taxis charge more for trips from and to hotels, tourist attractions, grocery stores, malls and condos.
-Walk half a block down the street from the condo and get a taxi, and have them drop you at the Palacio Municipal (City Hall), across the street from our building.
+Walk half a block down the street from the condo and hail a taxi, and when you return have them drop you at the Palacio Municipal (City Hall), across the street from our building.

 Are there cars for rent?
 Do you have reserved parking?

-All the major U.S. car rental companies have offices in Cozumel, and there are some local companies as well.
-Our manager can arrange to have you picked up by one of them.
+Most of the major U.S. car rental companies have offices in Cozumel, and there are some local companies as well.
+Avis is about a block from the condo.

-You can park it in our underground garage in the reserved space.
+You can park your rental car in our underground garage.

 Should we get the insurance offered by the car rental company?